HathorNetwork/rfcs/projects/web-wallet/wallet-connect/0001-design.md

 The idea is to allow `dApps` to request an arbitrary data to be signed with a specific address private key, to be able to prove the ownership of that address.

+This method will calculate an Hathor specific signature with `sign(keccak256("\x19Hathor Signed Message:\n" + len(message) + message)))`.
+By adding this prefix, we can ensure that the message will be specific to Hathor and prevent misuse where a malicious dApp could sign a transaction for instance

 #### 2. Sign a transaction